pal03377/master-thesis/thesis.typ

 === Realized Goals
 // Note: Summarize the achieved goals by repeating the realized requirements or use cases stating how you realized them.
 We successfully implemented Athena, a system that receives submissions and existing feedback on both programming and text exercises from an LMS (specifically, Artemis) (#frlink(<frReceiveSubmissions>), #frlink(<frMoreGeneralSubmissionsAndFeedbackReceive>)), suggests the next submission to assess (#frlink(<frSuggestNextSubmission>)), and then provides feedback suggestions to the LMS on the assessment (#frlink(<frProvideFeedbackSuggestions>)).
 These suggestions are shown in Artemis (#frlink(<frViewFeedbackSuggestionsUI>)) and can be accepted, modified, or discarded by the tutor (#frlink(<frAcceptFeedbackSuggestions>), #frlink(<frModifyFeedbackSuggestions>), #frlink(<frDiscardFeedbackSuggestions>)).
-We added the general capability to suggest feedback on programming exercises to Athena (#frlink(<frIncludeNewProgrammingAssessmentModule>)) and created a new assessment module called ThemisML utilizing machine learning to generate feedback suggestions for programming exercises (#frlink(<frFeedbackSuggestionsByThemisML>)), learning from past feedback (#frlink(<frLearnFromPastFeedback>)).
+We added the general capability to suggest feedback on programming exercises to Athena (#frlink(<frIncludeNewProgrammingAssessmentModule>)) and created a new assessment module called ThemisML utilizing machine learning to generate feedback suggestions for programming exercises (#frlink(<frFeedbackSuggestionsByThemisML>)) by learning from past feedback (#frlink(<frLearnFromPastFeedback>)).

 Administrators can inspect the health of Athena (#frlink(<frCommunicateModuleHealthStatus>)) and select the assessment module to use (#frlink(<frSelectAssessmentModule>)), with the only limitation in this regard being that there is no UI for the latter yet.